Card database conventions

 Energy types are used for both Pokémon and Energy cards.
 For Pokémon cards, the energy type(s) of the Pokémon itself are used.
 For Energy cards, every energy provided is used.
 It doesn't take into account multiple energies of the same type.

-The number of provided energies might differ for later reprints of certain Energy cards such as Rainbow Energy, because the Fairy energy type was introduced later on.
+The number of provided energies might differ for later reprints of certain Energy cards such as Rainbow Energy, because some energy types (such as Fairy) were introduced later on.

 A Pokémon or Energy card has at least one energy type.